coronalabs/corona-docs/markdown/api/library/timer/allowIterationsWithinFrame.markdown

 ## Overview

 Changes the behavior of the timer object to provide events as soon as possible instead of waiting until the next frame to execute.
-The default behavior is `false` meaning that timers fire on frame intervals.
+The default behavior is `false`, meaning that timers fire on frame intervals.
 Setting this to `true` will enable the events to arrive as soon as possible.

 ## Syntax